 As you might or might not now, my exchange to Chile began the first of March.
-My boyfriend and I decided to leave for South America a bit earlier and take some time to discover Peru.
+My travel partner and I decided to leave for South America a bit earlier and take some time to discover Peru.
 I’m super glad I did: I’ve deeply fallen in love with the country and the Peruvian culture.
 Besides from me loving the country, I’ve got many reasons to share my itinerary with you.
 Budget wise we did a good job, and I personally think we saw a bit of everything that the country offers.
 Perfect combo, no?

 Iquitos – day 1 to 2

 Our adventure started off by flying in from Brussels to Lima.
 We didn’t leave the airport just yet as we had booked another flight straight to Iquitos.
 We spent 4 hours waiting at the airport for that next flight.
 I really recommend to avoid waiting yet another few hours after an international flight, but in this case, we immediately wanted to fly north in order to be able to travel downwards.

 Iquitos is a city located in the middle of the jungle, which connects tourists with their future jungle experience.
 We stayed in there for about two days before we’d start our 5 day-jungle trip.

 - Check the timing of the year: rain season or not?

 - Bring repellent (a lot!)

 The Amazon Jungle – day 2 to 6